 The matter-laser interaction is an interesting topic in physics.
 Many interesting new phenomena are waiting us to explore\cite{v,a,b,g,z,le,ao,zz,x,r}.
 Theoretically, the problem is how to solve the wave equation of charged particles under the joint actions of the laser and of other origins.
 Therefore, the easiest problem in this area is the electron-laser collision.
 To solve it one needs only to solve the wave equation of an electron in a classical electromagnetic field presenting the laser only.
 For a plane wave laser it is already solved\cite{w,zq}.
 Of course, even in a simple electron-laser collision, some photons other than those in the source laser may be created or absorbed.
 The fundamental theory for researching these processes has to be quantum electrodynamics.

 Quantum electrodynamics is the most successful theory in physics\cite{we}.
+Its main applications were to various processes participated by a few photons and electrons only.
+In these applications, it is called the quantum electrodynamics in vacuum.
 Its results always agree with observations to a precision as high as achievable by the present experiments.
-This is because the smallness of the electromagnetic coupling constant and the renormalizability of the theory.
-Main applications of quantum electrodynamics were to various processes participated by a few photons and electrons only.
-In these applications, it is called the quantum electrodynamics in vacuum.
-However, in the electron-laser processes, although the interaction is still of the electromagnetic origin but is not weak because the coherence of huge number photons interacting with the electron.
+This is partially because the smallness of the fundamental electromagnetic coupling constant, and the renormalizability of the theory, so that the perturbation theory is applicable.
+However, in the electron-laser processes, the interaction, though is still of the electromagnetic origin, is not weak because the coherence of huge number photons interacting with the electron.
 To handle the non-perturbation character in these processes one needs some new methods in quantum electrodynamics.
-Here we formulate a quantum electrodynamics in laser, in which the vacuum state of usual formulation is substituted by a coherent state of photons describing the laser.
-In the following we will show that, this formulation is a new picture of quantum electrodynamics, equivalent to its other pictures, but suitable for the treatment of electromagnetic processes with a laser.
-The interaction of electrons with the laser is exactly considered, but the interaction between electrons and the photons outside the laser is still handled by perturbation.
+Here we formulate a quantum electrodynamics in laser, in which the vacuum state of electromagnetic field in usual formulation is substituted by a coherent state of photons describing the laser.
+In the following we will show that, this formulation is a new picture of quantum electrodynamics, equivalent to its other pictures, but specially suitable for the treatment of electromagnetic processes with a laser.
+The interaction of electrons with the laser is exactly considered, but the interaction between electrons and the photons other than those in the laser is still handled by perturbation.
 The electron laser scattering is demonstrated as an example, with special interest in the possible construction of a $\gamma -$ray laser.